ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/client-configuration.markdown

 **2. Max number of requests per session**

 * Set this number to restrict the number of requests per session in the client API.
-* Default value is 30.
+* The default value is 30.

 {NOTE: Failure to contact all nodes}
 If the client has tried to contact all nodes and failed, an `AllTopologyNodesDownException` will be thrown